krrrr0/krrrr0/README.md

 -->
 <br>

-### My Interests:
+### Cool Stuff
 <br>

-🍰 I made a cool facebook messenger chatbot that can bring meal info of your school.
+- 🍰 I made a cool facebook messenger chatbot that can bring meal info of your school.
 Be sure to check it out!
-🍭 Another cool project: Virtual friend that can talk and play some games with you.
+- 🍭 Another cool project: Virtual friend that can talk and play some games with you.

-🍨 I'm currently working on a multipurpose discord bot with `python` 🐍 and `Dialogflow`.
+- 🍨 I'm currently working on a multipurpose discord bot with `python` 🐍 and `Dialogflow`.
-🥞 I'm also learning about `Vue.js` and stuff about frontend development.
+- 🥞 I'm also learning about `Vue.js` and stuff about frontend development.
 I'm looking forward to be a full-stack dev.
 <br>
 <br>